 Information for Tiger Fans Attending the Game:

 There will be free t-shirts and plenty of great Nose Dive specials for fans as they prepare for the game.
-This will be one of two road shows broadcast from Nose Dive, as the November 30 show prior to the Clemson @ South Carolina game will also be held at this location.
+Find out more about all of the festivities at facebook.com/thenosedive.

 The Tiger Tailgate Show can also be heard over the airwaves on your local Clemson Tiger Sports Network affiliate or via TigerCast on ClemsonTigers.com.
 In addition, the show can be heard on iPhone, iPad and Android devices by downloading the official Clemson University Tigers app.